JAORMX/lab-compliance-operator/workshop/content/exercises/02-installation.md

 see the `startingCSV` attribute in the `deploy/olm-catalog/subscription.yaml` file.

-At this point, the operator should be installed.
+After a minute or two, the operator should be installed.
 Verify that the Compliance Operator deployment and pods are running:
 ```
 $ oc get deploy -nopenshift-compliance
 $ oc get pods -nopenshift-compliance